HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 #### Shorthands before longhands

 Some shorthands are more successful than others.
 Sometimes the shorthand is sufficiently easy to use and its syntax memorable, that we end up only using the longhands intentionally, when we want to override certain values independently.
 And then there are these shorthands that are hardly ever used because their syntax is too confusing.
-Shorthands before longhands
 Using a shorthand and overriding it with a few longhands in the same rule is a good strategy for a variety of reasons:

 First, it is good defensive coding.
 The shorthand resets all its longhands to their initial values if they have not been explicitly specified.
 This prevents rogue values coming in through the cascade.